 2. The Barnstormer

 Storybook Circus is such a cute addition and an area of the park you should definitely visit but The Barnstormer roller coaster is definitely more of a kiddie ride.
 Any mom or dad who’s been through the “Barnstormer phase” with their littles knows exactly what we’re saying here.
-Yep, the “Barnstormer phase” is when you get to ride this coaster over and over and over again…AND then use up your fastpasses for it.
+Yep, the “Barnstormer phase” is when you get to ride this coaster over and over and over again.
 LOL!

 That said, this IS a solid “first coaster” experience for younger kiddos.
 If you can convince your kiddo to try a bigger a coaster, take them on Seven Dwarfs or Big Thunder instead.

 If you’re more of a coaster aficionado, you’ll likely be incredibly underwhelmed by the small coaster.
 Even though we’re totally charmed by this part of the park, spend your time and energy chowing down on Caramel Corn at Big Top Treats next door instead!